 Standing an Egg

 Balancing a raw egg stand at noon is another traditional activity in the Dragon Boat Festival.
 If you stand an egg at exactly noon, you will be lucky for the rest of the year.

 Hanging Calamus and Wormwood

 It is said that hanging wormwood leaves on the door can protect people from diseases.
 Calamus leaves are similar to swords, and they are hung to ward off evil spirits.
-The Dumpling Festival falls in hot summer, which breeds germs easily and pests and other poisonous animals are active; both wormwood and calamus give off a special fragrance, clean the air and drive out mosquitoes and insects, thus try to help people staying away from diseases and epidemics.
+The Dumpling Festival falls in hot summer, which breeds germs easily and pests and other poisonous animals are active; both wormwood and calamus give off a special fragrance, clean the air and drive out mosquitoes and insects, thus trying to help people stay away from diseases and epidemics.

 Wearing Perfume Pouches

 Pouches are filled with Chinese herbal medicines that can repel pests and other poisonous animals.
 The purpose of these Perfume Pouches is like hanging calamus and wormwood.
 This tradition is popular among children.

 Zhong Kui was a very ugly person who is responsible for kicking out evil spirits.
 At the Dragon Boat Festival, people paste his portrait on the door or hang it in the room to protect their house.

 Traditions of China say: “Drinking realgar wine drives diseases” and evils away!’
 Realgar wine is a Chinese alcoholic drink consisting of fermented cereals and powdered realgar.
 In ancient times, people believed that realgar was an antidote for all poisons and effective for killing insects and driving away evil spirits.
 So everyone would drink some realgar wine during the Dragon Boat Festival.